phylum-dev/documentation/docs/package_firewall/npm.md

 In the following examples, all API keys will be represented as `<PHYLUM_API_KEY>`, so make sure to replace them with your generated key.

-Additionally, if the default policy is not sufficient, a group can be passed to evaluate all packages against the group's policy.
+Additionally, if the default [policy] is not sufficient, a group can be passed to evaluate all packages against the group's policy.
 To do this, just replace `<PHYLUM_GROUP>` with the desired group name.
 The supplied API key **must** have access to this group.

-If Phylum's default policy is sufficient, you can remove all instances of `<PHYLUM_GROUP>`.
+If Phylum's default [policy] is sufficient, you can remove all instances of `<PHYLUM_GROUP>`.

 [API Keys documentation]: ../knowledge_base/api-keys.md#generate-an-api-key
+[policy]: ../knowledge_base/policy.md

 ### npm